mattrasto/phase/README.md

 Phase was built with a simple philosophy: enable the creation of dynamic graph visualizations that support real-time events and responsive designs with as little extra code as possible.
 To do this, Phase introduces a few features:

-1. Create groups of nodes or links that can be easily modified or styled together
+1. Create groups of nodes or links that can be modified or styled together and adapt to the graph structure
-2. Attach functions to events on the graph that modify the graph structure or display
+2. Apply morphs to the graph that modify the graph structure or display
 3. Create phases, which simulate network events, that can be applied to multiple sets of elements simultaneously and adapt to the graph structure over time

 With these three features, Phase aims to tackle common visualization problems present in the study of networks and simulations.
 The goal is to reduce complex, dynamic systems to understandable representations.